 Sgùrr na Stri

-The Cuillin mountains are split into the Black Cuillin and the Red Cuillin, and Glen Sligachan, where this walk starts, divides the two.
-A long walk, and not for those who doubt their fitness, this is a good introduction to the mountains of Skye, and the views from the top of Sgùrr na Stri – Gaelic for Mountain of Strife – are quite frankly incredible.
-As this walk is not a technical ascent, it is possible for non-mountaineers to enjoy the heights, without many of the associated risks.
-That said, being prepared, with appropriate clothing, footwear and other gear, is essential.
+The Cuillin mountains are composed of the Black Cuillin and the Red Cuillin, with Glen Sligachan, where this walk starts, being the lowland that divides the two.
+The walk itself should only be taken by more experienced hikers, but the views from the top of Sgùrr na Stri – Gaelic for Mountain of Strife – are some of the best on the isle.
+As this walk is not a technical ascent, less skilled walkers can also reach the summit, without many of the associated risks.
+That being said, it’s best to wear appropriate clothing and footwear.

 The Old Man of Storr

-This excellent walk, along a well maintained path, is one of the most-photographed and popular — with good reason.
-The Old Man himself is an iconic pinnacle of rock that can be seen for many miles around.
-Once up at the top of the Storr, the highest point on the Trotternish Ridge, the views across to the island of Raasay and the mainland of Scotland beyond are stunning.
-This landscape was formed some 60 million years ago as a result of a vast landslip, which left the towering cliffs and jagged edges that are beloved by eagles, geologists, and photographers alike.
-The Old Man also recently appeared as a location in the movie Prometheus.
+One of the most popular walks on this list, the route takes you past the Old Man, a pinnacle of rock that can be seen for miles.
+The trail travels along a well-maintained path and is suitable for all skill and fitness levels.
+Once you’ve reached the top of the Storr, the highest point on the Trotternish Ridge, you’ll be rewarded with views across to the island of Raasay and the mainland of Scotland.
+This fascinating landscape was actually formed some 60m years ago as a result of a vast landslide, which has left the towering cliffs and jagged rock faces that we see today.